Low Impact Development (LID)

 The Design of Common LID Practices Course provides the knowledge, expertise and skills required to design the most common LID permanent stormwater management practices in the San Antonio region including bioretention, bioswale, permeable pavement, stormwater cistern and manufactured systems.

-LID Construction Inspection Course
+LID Construction Inspection Certificate Course

-The LID Construction Inspection Course focuses on key factors of LID BMP construction inspection to ensure proper functioning at the time of construction.
+The LID Construction Inspection Certificate Course focuses on key factors of LID BMP construction inspection to ensure proper functioning at the time of construction.
 The LID BMPs addressed in the course include bioretention/bioswales, permeable pavement, sand filters, green roofs, vegetated swales, vegetated filter strips, stormwater wetlands, stormwater cisterns, and extended detention basin.

-LID Annual Inspection & Maintenance Course
+LID Annual Inspection & Maintenance Certificate Course

-The LID Annual Inspection and Maintenance Certificate Course focuses on post-construction inspection and maintenance activities to ensure proper functioning of permanent on-site stormwater BMPs.
+The LID Annual Inspection and Maintenance Certificate Course focuses on post-construction inspection and maintenance activities to ensure proper functioning of select permanent on-site stormwater BMPs.
 The LID BMPs addressed in the course include bioretention/bioswales, permeable pavement, sand filters, green roofs, vegetated swales, vegetated filter strips, stormwater wetlands, stormwater cisterns, and extended detention basin.

 Sign Up for the Mailing List!